-Syllabus: WJEC/ Eduqas
+Syllabus : WJEC/ Eduqas

-Term Y10 Y11 Autumn term Half Term 1 - Fruit And Veg 4 weeks of commodity based theory and practical • 1 week of NEA Assessment 1 focus and practise • 1 week of general nutrition and diet theory, and a linked practical (with associated written work in preparation for NEA Assessment 2).
-Half Term 2 - Dairy 4 weeks of commodity based theory and practical • 1 week of NEA Assessment 1 focus and practise • 1 week of general nutrition and diet theory, and a linked practical (with associated written work in preparation for NEA Assessment 2).
-Assessment 1: The Food Investigation Assessment A scientific food investigation which will assess the learner's knowledge, skills and understanding in relation to scientific principles underlying the preparation and cooking of food.
-Spring term Half Term 3- Cereals 4 weeks of commodity based theory and practical • 1 week of NEA Assessment 1 focus and practise • 1 week of general nutrition and diet theory, and a linked practical (with associated written work in preparation for NEA Assessment 2).
-Half Term 4 - Proteins 4 weeks of commodity based theory and practical • 1 week of NEA Assessment 1 focus and practise • 1 week of general nutrition and diet theory, and a linked practical (with associated written work in preparation for NEA Assessment 2).
-Assessment 2: The Food Preparation Assessment Prepare, cook and present a menu which assesses the learner's knowledge, skills and understanding in relation to the planning, preparation, cooking and presentation of food.
-Summer term Half Term 5 - Fats And Sugars 4 weeks of commodity based theory and practical • 1 week of NEA Assessment 1 focus and practise • 1 week of general nutrition and diet theory, and a linked practical (with associated written work in preparation for NEA Assessment 2).
-Half Term 6 - Soya, Tofu, Beans, Nuts And Seeds 4 weeks of commodity based theory and practical • 1 week of NEA Assessment 1 focus and practise • 1 week of general nutrition and diet theory, and a linked practical (with associated written work in preparation for NEA Assessment 2).
-Summer Mocks External Exams
+Term Y10 Y11 Autumn term Haif Term 1 - Fruit And Veg 4 weeks of commodity based theory and practical 1 week of NEA Assessment 1 focus and practise 1 week of general nutrition and diet theory and a linked practical (with associated written work in preparation for NEA Assessment 2).
+Haif Term 2 - Dairy 4 weeks of commodity based theory and practical 1 week of NEA Assessment 1 focus and practise 1 week of general nutrition and diet theory and a linked practical (with associated written work in preparation for NEA Assessment 2).
+Assessment 1 (Sept-Oct 1 term): The Food Investigation Assessme A scientific food investigation which wil assess the learner's knowledge, skills and understanding in relati to scientific principles underlying the prepara and cooking of food.
+Assessment 2 (Nov onwards): The Food Preparation Assessme Prepare, cook and pre- a menu which assesses the learner's knowledg skills and understandin relation to the plannin preparation, cooking a presentation of food.
+Spring term Holf Term 3- Cereals 4 weeks of commodity based theory and practical 1 week of NEA Assessment 1 focus and practise 1 week of general nutrition and diet theory and a linked practical (with associated written work Assessment 2: The Food Preparation Assessmen Prepare, cook and pres a menu which assesses the learner's knowledg in preparation for NEA Assessment 2).
+Half Term 4 - Proteins 4 weeks of commodity based theory and practical • 1 week of NEA Assessment 1 focus and practise • 1 week of general nutrition and diet theory and a linked practical (with associated written work in preparation for NEA Assessment 2). skills and understandin relation to the planning preparation, cooking a presentation of food.
+Summer term Half Term 5 - Fats And Sugars 4 weeks of commodity based theory and practical 1 week of NEA Assessment 1 focus and practise 1 week of general nutrition and diet theory and a linked practical (with associated written work in preparation for NEA Assessment 2).
+Half Term 6 - Soya, Tofu, Beans, Nuts And Seeds 4 weeks of commodity based theory and practical 1 week of NEA Assessment 1 focus and practise 1 week of general nutrition and diet theory and a linked practical (with associated written work in preparation for NEA Assessment 2).
+Summer Mocks Revision and External Exams

-The impact of the Functional Skills Maths Curriculum

-Component 1: Principles of Food Preparation and Nutrition Written examination: 1 hour 45 minutes = 50% of final grade
+The impact of the Food Preparation and Nutrition Curriculum

-Component 2: Food Preparation and Nutrition in Action = 50% of final grade Non-examination assessment: internally assessed, externally moderated

-Assessment 1: 8 hours = 15%
+Component 1: Principles of Food Preparation and Nutrition Written examination: 1 hour 45 minutes = 50% of final grade Component 2: Food Preparation and Nutrition in Action = 50% of final grade Non-examination assessment: internally assessed, externally moderated Assessment 1: 8 hours = 15%